Lubos-source/CertificateStealer/README.md

 Windows 10 version of Exporting non exportable certificate: [github](https://github.com/iSECPartners/jailbreak/tree/master)

-Need to check code and use just what we need + wrap for more functions.
+Need to check code and use just what we need + wrap for more functions. ✅

-+ Not TESTED yet
++ TESTED                                                                ✅

-FUTURE: Try to analyze code, modify and edit for our use.
++ Rewritten to just needed functions (*trymyown* folder)                ✅
++ next follow TO DO list.